RMerl/asuswrt-merlin/README-merlin.txt

    - Disk spindown after user-configurable inactivity timeout
    - NFS sharing (through webui)
    - Improved compatibility with 3TB+ and Advanced Format HDDs
+   - Allow or disable WAN access to the FTP server

 Networking:
    - Force acting as a Master Browser